 The ATO can serve orders on your behalf just as a court can, to recover your debt from your employer, bank, financial institution or other third parties.
 If you run your own business, the ATO can also try to reclaim your debt from suppliers of merchant card and banking facilities, and also debtors you do business with.

 You can learn more about ATO garnishee orders on the ATO website.

 Here’s how you may be able to stop a garnishee order

 This is important: if a garnishee order is made against you, there are steps you can take to potentially stop it.
-The success of these options will depend on your individual circumstances but in some cases, showing a willingness to work with your creditors can potentially go a long way towards solving your problem.
+The success of these options will depend on your individual circumstances, but in some cases, showing a willingness to work with your creditors can potentially go a long way towards resolving your problem.

 These are some of your main options when trying to stop a garnishee order.

 True, if you were in a position to pay your debt in full, you likely wouldn’t be in this situation to begin with; but if you can find a way to do so, your problem may be resolved and the order could be stopped.